rahilpopat369/blockchain-developer-bootcamp-final-project/README.md

 9) npm install -g node-modules
 10) Add a .env file in the root folder and paste the follwing into the file : SKIP_PREFLIGHT_CHECK=true
-11) Run the command npm start to start up the localhost:3000 server https://www.loom.com/share/a214fba81b9c472490ab5d8534146685
+11) Run the command npm start to start up the localhost:3000 server Please see a video demonstration of the steps 1) to 11) using the link below https://www.loom.com/share/a214fba81b9c472490ab5d8534146685